aviator001/sqlEdit/README.md

 <h2>Real World Code Samples</h2>
 <pre><code>
+	/* Modify first 2 lines only! */
+	// Enter the MySQL Database Name that has the table you want to edit
 	$db_name="Enter database name";
+	// Enter the MySQL table that you want to edit data for
 	$table="Enter name of table you want to edit";
+	/* do Not edit below this line */

 	parse_str(http_build_query($_GET));
 	include "class/utils.class.php";
 	$c=new utils;